 Regulations made under section 3.57 of the Local Government Act 1995 do not apply to the execution of work or the furnishing of goods in implementation of the agreements.

-[Section 17 amended by No. 14 of 1996 s.
+[Section 17 amended: No. 14 of 1996 s.
 4.]

 18. Power of City to control access to development site